The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Tom submits the required personal information to the company at his own pace.
 He attaches documents and electronic signatures as required.
 Surely, Tom feels excited and ready to go.

-HR then moves to input Tom’s details in just one click of the button and sends a notification to several departments, including Cafeteria, Payroll, and IT.
+HR then moves to input Tom’s details with just one click of the button and sends a notification to several departments, including Cafeteria, Payroll, and IT.
 These departments receive Tom’s details, including:

 - Address information